Winold Reiss Mosaics

 Museum Center, Cincinnati, OH

 Cincinnati Union Terminal was built in the Art Deco style in 1933 by the firm of Fellheimer & Wagner.
 Fellheimer was the lead architect for Grand Central Terminal and Buffalo Central Terminal.
 For almost 40 years, Union Terminal provided rail services to both passenger and freight lines.
-Union Terminal is currently a mixed-use facility, housing the Cincinnati History Museum, Duke Energy Children’s Museum, Museum of Natural History and Science, and the Lindner Family OMNIMAX Theater.
+Union Terminal was later turned into a mixed-use facility, housing the Cincinnati History Museum, Duke Energy Children’s Museum, Museum of Natural History and Science, and the Lindner Family OMNIMAX Theater.
 It became listed on the National Register of Historic Places in 1972 and then designated as a National Historic Landmark in 1977.